Tracking Patches for Open Source Software Vulnerabilities: Evaluation

 \subsection{Ablation Analysis (RQ7)}

-Table \ref{table:contribution} presents the results of our ablation study to measure the contribution of various settings in \tool to its achieved accuracy.
+Table~\ref{table:contribution} presents the results of our ablation study to measure~the~contribution of various settings in \tool to its achieved effectiveness.

-\textbf{Removing an Advisory Source.} We remove one of the four advisory sources NVD, Debian, Red Hat, and GitHub from the first step of \tool, and generate variants $v_1^1$, $v_1^2$, $v_1^3$ and $v_1^4$ of \tool.
-We can observe from Table \ref{table:contribution} that these four variants all suffer an increase in the number of CVEs they find no patch.
-Significantly, $v_1^1$, $v_1^2$, $v_1^3$ and $v_1^4$ respectively find patches for \tocheck{30.1\%, 1.6\%, 2.2\% and 7.6\%} \congyingEdit{fewer} CVEs than \tool, while achieving comparable precision, recall and F1-score on the CVEs they find patches.
-These results indicate that all the four advisory sources contribute to finding patches for more CVEs by constructing a more complete reference network, while NVD and GitHub contribute the most.
+\textbf{Removing an Advisory Source.} We remove one of the four~advisory sources NVD, Debian, Red Hat and GitHub from the first~step of \tool, and generate variants $v_1^1$, $v_1^2$, $v_1^3$ and $v_1^4$ of \tool.
+These four variants suffer~an~increase in the number of CVEs~they~fail~to~find any patch for. $v_1^1$,~$v_1^2$, $v_1^3$ and $v_1^4$ respectively find patches for \tocheck{30.1\%, 1.6\%, 2.2\% and 7.6\%} \congyingEdit{fewer} CVEs than \tool, while achieving comparable precision, recall and F1-score on CVEs they find patches for.
+These results~indicate that all the four advisory sources contribute to finding patches~for more CVEs by constructing a more complete reference network, while NVD and GitHub contribute the most.

-\textbf{Removing Reference Network.} We do not construct the reference network in a layered way but simply use the direct references contained in the four advisory sources (i.e., we skip reference analysis in the first step of \tool), which is the variant $v_1^5$ in Table \ref{table:contribution}.
-We can see that $v_1^5$ also suffers an increase in the number of CVEs it finds no patch.
-Numerically, $v_1^5$ finds patches for \tocheck{22.7\%} fewer CVEs than \tool, while having a \tocheck{6.3\%} higher precision, a \tocheck{6.0\%} lower recall, and a comparable F1-score on the CVEs it finds patches.
-These results demonstrate that patches are not always directly referenced in NVD, Debian, and Red Hat, but might be hidden in indirect references, and our reference network contributes to finding such hidden patches at the price of an acceptable decrease in precision.
+\textbf{Removing Reference Network.} We do not construct the reference network in a layered way but simply use the direct references contained in the four advisory sources (i.e., we skip reference analysis in the first step of \tool), which is the variant $v_1^5$ ~in~Table~\ref{table:contribution}. $v_1^5$ also suffers an increase in the number of CVEs~it fails to find~any patch for. $v_1^5$ finds patches for \tocheck{22.7\%}~fewer~CVEs~than \tool, while having a \tocheck{6.3\%} higher precision, a \tocheck{6.0\%} lower recall, and a comparable F1-score on CVEs it finds patches for.~These results demonstrate that patches are not always directly referenced in NVD, Debian~and Red Hat, but might be hidden in indirect references, and our reference network contributes to tracking such hidden patches at the price of an acceptable decrease in precision.